andysnell/salt-lite-framework/src/MessageBus/README.md

 - The Message Bus has the intention of making something specific happen, without needing to know all the details of *how* it happens in the current context.

+- The mapping of events to event listeners in the Event Dispatcher is exact by the event class name, and does not take inheritance into account.
+- The routing of messages to message handlers in the Message Bus is more flexible, and can be configured to handle messages based on the message class and its parent classes/interfaces.

 The two components are used together: for example, when a new SlackNotificationMessage is dispatched on the message bus, events will be dispatched on the event dispatcher when the message is received, processed, and complete/failed.